chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - `Mushu turns to see the room before him: Mulan’s parents, Shang’s mother, the Gang of Three and the princesses.
 “Wait, so you’ve told everyone.
 I thought we had a little something special!”`
 - `“Of course I told everyone.
 You’re my most special friend who agreed to officiate my wedding!”`
 - `Mushu officiates the wedding, tearing up in pride.
 Mulan says yes.`
 - `Mulan goes in to kiss Shang.
+Yay!`
-She pulls back, and Mushu’s gone.`
+- `Then, she pulls back, and Mushu’s gone.`
 - `Bittersweet moment: Mushu has fulfilled his duty.
 Mulan and Shang are married.
 Princesses/Gang of Three are happy.
 China (Middle Kingdom) is saved.
 Woooo`